domwakeling/100-days-of-code-2019/README.md

 **Today's Progress:** Finished implementing the Python challenge in Pythonista using console as interface.
-Started implementing a graphical interface using Pythonista's *'ui'* module
+Started implementing a graphical interface using Pythonista's *'ui'* module.

+## Day 11: February 6, 2019

+**Today's Progress:** Continued working on adding a UI to Python challenge.
+Splitting some of the code (particularly parts of the UI) into separate files using classes to encapsulate logic and simplify/improve legibility of the actual app code.

 ---